 Get Ahead of Vital Signs

-See current hemodynamic trends and predicted risk of instability for every adult patient
+See current hemodynamic trends and predicted risk of instability throughout the hospital

 Reduce Nursing Burden